garrandall/popular-music-data/tracks/get-crunked-up-iconz-tony-manshino.md

 You know it's, all nigga when my click poll licka Nigga shining too, make that ice look bigga
 Out of Detroit? out here bangin my nuts
-Perfect cut sumplying shise shit im just too much Niggas hand will feel the rush when they turn me up Bitches pussy will bust a nut when my clique come up Iconz
+Perfect cut sumplying shise shit I'm just too much Niggas hand will feel the rush when they turn me up Bitches pussy will bust a nut when my clique come up Iconz